 The Organization is exposed to credit risk in connection with its accounts receivable and fixed income investments whereby one party to such financial instruments may cause a loss for the other party by failing to discharge its obligation.
-As at March 31, 2022 and 2021, no provision for doubtful accounts receivable or accrued interest receivable was considered necessary.
+At March 31, 2024 the provision for doubtful accounts was \$27,984 (2023 - \$nil).